replab/replab/docs/docs/api_documentation_style.md

    Permutations are stored using row double vectors containing integers, and are documented as `permutation`.
 Same convention for signed permutations, that are documented as `signed permutation`.

-   Strings represented as char arrays have type `char` (recent Matlab versions have a new `string` type which should not be confused with).
+   Strings represented as char arrays have type `charstring` (recent Matlab versions have a new `string` type which should not be confused with).

    Function handles have type `function_handle`.